Driver’s License Verification Should Be Step One in Your Showing Process

 single ID for multiple people, slow down and pay attention.

+For example, a prospect who will not answer basic questions, rushes the appointment, or avoids normal screening steps may create more work later.
 Your instincts matter.
 One bad approval can cost more in lost rent, damages, and legal fees than an entire year of doing things

 Using Technology to Make This Easy